RavenCutie21/VencordTextReplaceConsole/README.md

 ## Most things here are just common things compiled from my guide and Antasma's pages.

-### Feel free to copy this elsewhere and add the Training/Cover stuff or DM me what to add [@Yunaoneechan](https://discord.com/users/824922747423031359)
+### Feel free to copy this elsewhere like gdocs and add the Training/Cover stuff or DM me what to add [@Yunaoneechan](https://discord.com/users/824922747423031359)